Adrian397/finance-app/README.md

 Highly encourage you to check out the link above where app is deployed.

 ❗ **Since im using a free tier service for my API, first request can take up to 50 seconds due to inactivity.
-Rest will be immediate.** ❗
+Rest should be immediate.** ❗

 ![Design preview for the Personal finance app coding challenge](./preview.jpg)